swaranga/dloom/README.md

 ## Acknowledgments

-- Inspired by [GNU Stow](https://www.gnu.org/software/stow/) and other dotfile managers
+- Inspired by [GNU Stow](https://www.gnu.org/software/stow/) and other dotfile managers.
-- Built with Go
+- Built with Go.

 ---

-*dloom - Weave your development environment*
+*dloom - Weave your development environment.*